 This can be played out in a variety of ways in one’s present life, but the most recognizable GIGS response is the feeling that what you have now isn’t good enough because you’re not experiencing the complete satisfaction that these euphoric images hold.
 It can leave people feeling unsatisfied in their present situation, even if the current situation actually may be a good one.
 It becomes very all-or-nothing in the GIGS cycle — I need to feel X way, or it’s not good enough.

 While it’s more complicated than this (as GIGS is fueled by a deeper combination of issues that aren’t all discussed here), this struggle with euphoric memories/images and emotions is incredibly powerful.
-In GIGS, what often ends up happening is a quest for the environment that will bring these euphoric feelings — the perceived “right” relationship, career, place to live, social circle, etc. — as much as possible.
+In GIGS, what often ends up happening is a quest for the environment that will match these euphoric feelings — the perceived “right” relationship, career, place to live, social circle, etc. — as much as possible.

 This is the shiny new, greenest grass, and it feels great for a period of time.
 Like you finally have everything you’ve been looking for.
 But as the newness starts to wear off, the euphoric emotion starts to fade with it (kind of like the end of the “honeymoon phase” of a relationship).
 This leads to the belief that the recent change wasn’t the ‘right’ change, and it’s time to start looking again for that feeling — maybe the next one will be the one that sustains that feeling for the long haul (the honeymoon phase that never ends).